hapijs/boom/README.md

 The `Boom` object also supports the following method:
 - `reformat()` - rebuilds `error.output` using the other object properties.

-##What to Use boom for and When to Use It

-**boom** is a module for the framework [hapi.js](https://github.com/hapi.js) that return HTTP errors.
-Once returned, **boom** breaks the error messages into objects that can be customized to read in a user-freindly format that are easy to construct. **boom** can be used during testing or production to improve error debugging.

 ## Helper Methods